 An examination of various issues in field ministry today, such as the role of the lay minister, the professionalization of ministry, ministry as service, and specific kinds of ministry that encompass the theology of mission and ministry.

-Upon completion of this one year course offered by the Diocese of Trenton, students will be allowed to transfer 3 credits with a “P” (Pass) grade.
+Upon supplying an official document showing proof of successful completion of this two-year course offered by the Diocese of Trenton, students may earn 3 credits with a “P” (Pass) grade.
+The granting of credit is subject to the approval of the Director of the Theology program.

 This course is a general survey of the formation and development of the liturgical cycle of seasons and feasts, their structures and the musical genres that were created in response to them.
 The scope of the course includes recent directives and documents concerning music within the worship and prayer life of the contemporary church.